artback/mvp/README.md

 Add API documentation

-Replace chi router with echo framework since it offer a nicer error handling where the errors are returned and could be handled by a middleware
+Replace chi router with echo framework since it offer a nicer error handling where the errors are returned and could be handled by a middleware, Or consider passing the errors down by context and resolving in a middleware

-Instead of seperating sql code in a private method and wrap it with error handling, Could let codegenerating generate the functions from sql files and
+Instead of seperating sql code in a private method and wrap it with error handling, Could let codegenerating generate the functions from sql files and call the generated function directly in the repository wrapper

 ## DONE: